Ruling out light axions: the writing is on the wall: Domain Wall Decay

 Subsequently their energy density scales as matter which is limited by the dark matter abundance today \cite{Workman:2022ynf}:

-with $t_\text{eq}\sim\SI{3.3e36}{GeV^{-1}}$ the time of matter-radiation equality and $x_a$ the fraction of dark matter in \emph{non-thermal} axions.
-The most conservative estimate is $x_{a}=0.5$, i.e. half of the energy density is contributed by the usual axion misalignment mechanism \cite{Sikivie:2006ni} and the other half by the axions considered here.
-This requires
+with $t_\text{eq}\simeq\SI{3.3e36}{GeV^{-1}}$ the time of matter-radiation equality and $x_a$ the fraction of dark matter in the \emph{non}-thermal axions from wall decay.
+The most conservative estimate is $x_{a}=1$, i.e. all the dark matter is contributed by axions from wall decay.
+Considerations of structure formation probably impose a much stronger limit.\footnote{If $K$ is small the decay axions have a short free streaming length and may thermalise \cite{Marsh:2015xka}; there are then no constraints from observations of the Lyman-$\alpha$ forest, however this requires further investigation.} This requires

+which is significantly earlier than the constraint of $t\lesssim\SI{50}{s}$ from wall domination.
+The corresponding temperature is $\sim 2\LQCD$ when the walls have just about formed, so this bound cannot in fact be improved any further.